17 hours ago12 min read

 Choosing the right instrument depends largely on the investor’s time horizon, investment size, and financial discipline.

 Both digital gold and gold ETFs serve as effective hedges against inflation and currency depreciation.
-However, Gold ETFs integrate more seamlessly into diversified portfolios, allowing easy rebalancing alongside equities, bonds, and other asset classes.
+However, gold ETFs integrate more seamlessly into diversified portfolios, allowing easy rebalancing alongside equities, bonds, and other asset classes.
+Professional investors often favour gold ETFs for strategic allocation, while digital gold appeals to convenience-driven investors.

 Digital gold pricing may vary slightly across platforms due to spreads.